 Don’t have one of those taco seasoning packets in the house?
 No problem!
-You can just as easily season a pound of ground beef or some chicken with spices you probably already have on hand.
+You can just as easily make seasoning for taco meat with spices you probably already have on hand.

 EASY TACO MEAT SEASONING

 2 teaspoons chili powder